DOWNLOAD THE APP

 7 Proven Health Benefits of Millets

-Millets provide a great source of protein and can help develop and strengthen our immunity.
+Millets being a great source of protein can help develop and strengthen our immunity.
 Stronger immunity means fewer chances of you catching diseases.

-Millets contain essential fats, which provide our bodies with good fats which prevent excess fat storage as well as effectively lowers the risk of high cholesterol, strokes, and other heart complaints.
+Millets contain essential fats, which provide our bodies with good fats.
+This prevents excess fat storage as well as effectively lowers the risk of high cholesterol, strokes, and other heart complications as stated by this study.

 The potassium content in millets regulates your blood pressure and optimises your circulatory system.